Sandy Springs 4-Minute Community AED Program

-Ultimately, 4 Minute Community Program will work to strategically place 200 AEDs in the hands of trained individuals in the community, increasing bystander intervention and providing rapid response when time matters most.
+Ultimately, the 4 Minute Community Program will work to strategically place 200 AEDs in the hands of trained individuals in the community, increasing bystander intervention and providing rapid response when time matters most.

 The goal of this initiative is to reduce deaths from out-of-hospital cardiac arrest by minimizing the time to defibrillation.
 This will be achieved by deploying strategically positioned citizen volunteers with AEDs, known as the Cardiac Arrest Rapid Engagement (CARE) Team.